Research from the University of Southern Denmark reveals hidden waste

-“In this way, we get a quick and concrete response to how the consumption profile looks.
-This procedure reveals energy waste as well as deliver important data.
-The project took us less than a day, and the data speak for themselves.
-For example, we see the influence of different ways to fill up products, which can lead to energy waste,” Mikkel Baun Kjærgaard says.
+“In this way, we get a quick and concrete response to how the consumption profile looks like.
+This procedure reveals energy waste and delivers important data.
+The project took us less than a day, and the data speak for itself.
+For example we see the influence of different ways to fill up products, which can lead to energy waste,” Mikkel Baun Kjærgaard says.

 The future is flexible